 Where is the best place to get epoxy?

-A problem that may occur with these practices is that the epoxy resin doesn't cure as well.
-It may have trouble solidifying, or may be more susceptible to cracks and other forms of damage in the long term.
+A problem that often occurs as a result of these measures is that the quality of the epoxy resin suffers, and it doesn't cure as well as it should.
+It may have trouble solidifying, or it may be more susceptible to cracks and other forms of damage in the long term.

-We wanted to make sure that people who need epoxy resin wouldn't worry about being sold a low quality product.
+We wanted to make sure that people who need epoxy resin wouldn't worry about being sold a low-quality product.

 Have any questions or want assistance?
 Contact us!

-At UltraClear Epoxy, we pride ourselves on providing excellent customer service.
-If you have questions about epoxy, or if you'd like assistance in planning an epoxy project or gathering the necessary supplies, contact us via email or phone here.
-You can also chat directly online with one of our epoxy experts by clicking the help button at the bottom right of your screen.
+During business hours, you can also chat directly online with one of our epoxy experts by clicking the Help button at the bottom right of your screen.